Mitch Wilson was introduced as Kalamazoo College’s head men’s golf coach on April 27, 2012.

 "I am thrilled to have the opportunity to be part of the great tradition of Kalamazoo College Athletics, and thankful for the opportunity to help develop the young men that are part of the golf program," Wilson said at the time of his hire.
 "My goal is to continue Kalamazoo College's long-standing tradition of producing outstanding scholar-athletes, and to build a program that will be competitive both within the MIAA and the Midwest."

 Wilson is a graduate of Kalamazoo Central High School, where he played both baseball and golf.
 Wilson earned a bachelor’s degree in computer science at Central Michigan University in 1979 where he also was a member of the Chippewa's golf team.
 He earned his M.B.A. in finance at Western Michigan University in 1985.

-After a successful career in the information technology field, Wilson recently retired as executive director of Pretty Lake Camp in Mattawan, Mich., just west of Kalamazoo.
+After a successful career in the information technology field, Wilson retired as executive director of Pretty Lake Camp in Mattawan, Mich., just west of Kalamazoo in 2014.
 Mitch is a life-long resident of the Kalamazoo area and currently resides in Portage with his wife, Sarah, a retired middle school mathematics teacher.
 Mitch and Sarah have two daughters, Amanda and Lindsay.
 Amanda works for the First Tee and resides in Oxford, Ohio.
-She is married to Zac Zedrick, the head golf coach at Miami University, and they are proud parents of Millie.
+She is married to Zac Zedrick, the head golf coach at Miami University, and they are proud parents of Millie and Norah.
 Lindsay is married to Spence Fogarty, and they reside in Turner, Oregon where Spence is the GM at Willamette Valley Vineyards and Lindsay is a preschool teacher at Mentor Graphics.

 Getting to know Coach Wilson